Uberspace/lab/source/guide_roundcube.rst

 .. note:: Optionally you can check your SMTP & IMAP config by entering valid credentials down here, but it's not necessary.

-Your done.
+You're done.
 Point your Browser to your installation URL ``https://isabell.uber.space`` and admire your shiny new Roundcube!